 Follow my Pan-Asian Modified Mediterranean (PAMM) diet and avoid carbohydrates, particularly processed carbohydrates that can cause your blood sugar to soar.
 Some of the worst offenders include the following:

 - Processed cereals

-Higher-carb fruits that you should eat in moderation include raisins, bananas and watermelon.
-And remember, refined sugar, molasses, honey, maple syrup and commercial fruit juices (especially concentrates) have a high glycemic index, resulting in higher blood sugar.
+Higher-carb fruits that you should eat in moderation include raisins, bananas, and watermelon.
+Plus, remember that refined sugar, molasses, honey, maple syrup, and commercial fruit juices (especially concentrates) have a high glycemic index, resulting in higher blood sugar.

 If you must have some of these foods, make sure your portions are small and combine them with low-sugar foods like nuts, beans, plain yogurt, skim milk, soy products, flax, salads and other green leafy vegetables.

-By reducing your daily intake of sugar, you'll not only lower your cholesterol and triglycerides, you'll lose weight, have more energy and prevent the major degenerative diseases afflicting 20th-century man, including diabetes, heart disease and possibly even Alzheimer's.
+By reducing your sugar intake you will not only lower your cholesterol and triglycerides, you'll lose weight, have more energy and prevent major degenerative diseases including diabetes, heart disease, and possibly even Alzheimer's.